Will1v/crypto_arb_finder/README.md

 ## Some results

-At first glance, it would look like there's quite a bit of arbitrage opportunities - at least on the first limit, which is what is displayed here.
-This doesn't factor in any trading fees to trade on each exchange, or gas fees to rebalance from one exchange to another.
+At first glance, there are non negligeable discrepencies between Coinbase and Kraken on BTC and ETH - at least on the first limit, which is what is displayed here - but not enough once you factor in trading fees.

 ![image](https://github.com/user-attachments/assets/8af95b92-4dce-484d-9937-3ec5b935fbc7)